 - The terms of the MPO are required by the circumstances.

 The set back with this subjective standard is that in an effort to protect the alleged victim, oftentimes bare allegations are accepted as facts.
-In the process, baseless military protective orders are issued against service members who become the real victims.
-Attorney Vik Monder will not stand for this, he will fight zealously to hold unit commanders accountable and get them to focus on the facts!
+In the process, baseless military protective orders are issued against service members who become the real victims. criminal lawyer Vik Monder will not stand for this, he will fight zealously to hold unit commanders accountable and get them to focus on the facts!
 Bare allegations are not reasonably trustworthy facts and cannot be allowed to determine military protective orders.

 Enforcing Military Protective Orders